How It Affects Women

 Many reasons exist for hormonal decreases including hormones we consume from beef and chicken, medications, stress, pollution, previous use of birth control pills, cleaning chemicals, etc.).
 At our clinic, we make up for “lost” hormones by supplementing bio-identical testosterone.
 This is usually in a prescription “vanishing” cream applied to the skin.

-Of course, very small amounts of this hormone are used – women need not fear that they will have undesirable side effects.
+Of course, very small amounts of testosterone are used – women need not fear that they will have undesirable side effects.
 Bio-identical testosterone is safe and effective in restoring lost sex drive in both women and men.

 How it Affects Men